 - Premium videos on other platforms

-The limits of the LinkedIn model
+The limits of LinkedIn’s model

 Why Happew can complement a LinkedIn strategy

-- Extended summaries of your posts
+- Expanded summaries of your posts

 - More personal experience feedback

-- Presentation visuals, models, and templates
+- Visuals, models and templates

 - Add a link in your posts